kudzu-cms/kudzu-cli/addons/github.com/bosssauce/reference/README.md

 # Reference

-A Ponzu addon to embed a reference to a content type from within another content type in the CMS.
+A kudzu addon to embed a reference to a content type from within another content type in the CMS.